C0PEP0D/otto/README.md

 where `MODEL_PATH` is the path to the model you want to evaluate or visualize.

-Warning: parameters should be consistent.
+Important: parameters should be consistent.
 For example, if you set `N_DIMS = 2` for learning then you must also set `N_DIMS = 2` for evaluation and visualization.

 ### Pre-trained RL policies